-While many people wish to stay in their homes and age in place, the reality is that this may not be the best or safest option for everyone.
-A recent study conducted by AARP found that more than 90 percent of people over the age of 65 would want to remain in their homes as they get older.
+While many people wish to age in place in their home, the reality is that this may not be the best or safest option for everyone.
+A recent AARP study found that more than 70 percent of people over the age of 50 would want to remain in their homes as they get older.
 However planning ahead to help you age in your home can be difficult because your needs may change suddenly or be different than those you had anticipated.
 That doesn’t mean you shouldn’t prepare for the future.
 Instead, talk with your family and friends about how you can maximize your independence, well-being, and safety rather than worrying about finding exactly the right solution.

 In Your Home

 - Stairs and Levels – Falls are the number one cause of preventable hospitalizations.
 Moving through your home can be difficult if your gate is unsteady or if you have trouble with your balance.
 Stairs don’t have to prevent you from aging in your home, but you do need to have a plan for how to get from one level of your home to another.
 A stair lift provides a safe way for you to access upstairs bedrooms or a downstairs laundry room.
 Installing a stair lift in your home is an excellent solution and can be in place in just a few days.
 Custom railings in your home can make those short two or three step transitions safer and more manageable.
 Adding a decorative steel rail to these shorter sets of stairs is a popular solution.